 Here’s a Chocolate Steak Rub by Midwest Spice Company that will turn your dinner into an exotic meal.

-How does chocolate covered potato chips sound?
-Pretty good I bet.
+How do chocolate-covered potato chips sound?
+Pretty good, I bet.

-Think about how long chocolate has been such an instrumental part of people’s lives.
-There’s so much to learn about this amazing food, so why not give a gift of knowledge?
+Think about how long chocolate has been instrumental in people’s lives.
+There’s so much to learn about this delicious ingredient, so why not give a gift of knowledge?
 It makes the perfect chocolate gift.

 National Geographic put together a book called “Great Moments in History: With 20 Classic Recipes From Around the World” that would interest any chocolate lover.

 The True History of Chocolate will give you the knowledge you crave about how chocolate became popular.
 It will also provide you with information on every type of available chocolate.

 Have you ever been on a chocolate factory tour?
 How about visiting a chocolate museum?
 Who knew there were so many different ways to pay tribute to your chocolate cravings?
 Tickets to a tour or museum make a unique gift.

 Here’s some chocolate factory tours throughout the United States:

-Long Grove Confectionary Company is located in Long Grove, IL.
-Their specialty is “Myrtles” which is just like chocolate turtles.
+Long Grove Confectionary Company is in Long Grove, IL.
+Their specialty is “Myrtles,” which are similar to chocolate turtles.

-Ethel M’s Chocolates is located in Las Vegas, NV.
-They just remodeled their facility so you now have no excuse not to visit.
+Ethel M’s Chocolates is in Las Vegas, NV.
+They remodeled their facility, so you now have no excuse not to visit.

 Chocolate Museums you don’t want to miss:

-Hershey’s Chocolate World located in Hershey, PA.
-A chocolate museum is dedicated to exploring the history of Milton Hershey’s life.
+Hershey’s Chocolate World in Hershey, PA.
+This is a chocolate museum dedicated to exploring the history of Milton Hershey’s life.
 This attraction is a must-see for your bucket list.

 World of Chocolate Museum and Cafe is in Orlando, FL.
-You will experience solid chocolate sculptures and also are able to take chocolate making workshops.
+You can experience solid chocolate sculptures and take chocolate-making workshops.

 The kitchen is the heart of the home.
 What could make it even better?
-Adding a touch of chocolate here and there.
+The answer is adding a touch of chocolate here and there.

-Give him or her the gift of being able to make new chocolate recipes to dazzle friends and family.
-The Ghirardelli Chocolate Cookbook is the perfect present for creating amazing recipes.
+Give them the gift of being able to make new chocolate recipes to dazzle friends and family.
+The Ghirardelli Chocolate Cookbook is the perfect present for creating unique recipes.